 Snow – when hikejoring came in handy

-As we trudged head, snowflakes began to fall and deposit on my sleeves and gloves.
+As we trudged ahead, snowflakes began to fall and deposit on my sleeves and gloves.
 So much for the myth that snow does not fall at below -15C temperatures.
 Surprisingly, I felt a soothing effect.
 K2 seemed to enjoy flakes as well, trying to catch them mid-air.
 But soon the snow started falling so heavily that it turned ankle and then knee deep.
 With snow covering my face and limiting my vision, I gasped for air as I pushed ahead in near zero visibility.
 At least it was not very windy.

 Readers may be aware of skijoring where one or more dogs are harnessed to pull a person on skis.
-K2’s love for pulling on that particular day came as a welcome help.
+K2’s love for pulling on command on that particular day came as a welcome help.
 He pulled me for a long stretch, giving me a breather for making path in the deep snow.

 But then snow became so deep that K2 could not break the path.
 I took the lead with K2 in the tow.